Sustainability, environmental awareness and living a more ethical life are all topics that have grown in stature recently.

 One of the trailblazers of bringing ethical insight to a wider audience is Ethical Consumer magazine.

-I recently spoke to Ethical Consumer about the changes in consumer ethics over the years, how their work can fit in a modern world, traditional companies becoming greener and the top tips to become an ethical consumer.
+I spoke to Ethical Consumer about the changes in consumer ethics over the years, how their work can fit in a modern world, traditional companies becoming greener and the top tips to become an ethical consumer.
 Plus a few more useful bits.

 Before we get into that, here’s a little background into the Ethical Consumer magazine for those who aren’t already acquainted.